King-Wizard/TradingView---Remove-ads/README.md

 # TradingView Remove ads
 TradingView - Remove ads

-#1 - Download Tampermonkey extension for your favorite browser.
+#1 - Download Tampermonkey or Greasemonkey extension for your favorite browser.

 #2 - Create a new script in Tampermonkey extension copy pasting the source code of TradingViewNoAds_clearInterval_version.js